Epineph/zfsArch/README.md

 cd

-# now we go back to the build dir
-cd /ISOBUILD/zfsiso
+cd /ISOBUILD/zfsiso # if you use the same directories, then you should be at ~/ISOBUILD/zfsiso

-# create a dir for the zfs repo
+# Next, we need to make a directory for the zfs repository

 mkdir zfsrepo

 cd zfsrepo

-# next, we copy all the .zst filles from then two packages we built
+# next, we copy all the .zst filles from then two packages we built to this location

-# which we will need for the iso creation
-cp ~/zfs-dkms/*.zst .
+cp ~/zfs-dkms/*.zst . # copies the .zst files from the directories we built them in, i.e., `~`

 cp ~/zfs-utils/*.zst .